ChethanEJ7/ChethanEJ7/README.md

-- 👋 Hi, I’m @Chethan Muralidhara
+- 👋 Hi, I'm @Chethan Muralidhara
-- 👀 I’m interested in Blockchain development, IOT related topics.
+- 👀 I'm interested in Blockchain development, IOT related topics, Software development.
 - 👀 I'm currently working on Cross-platform Desktop application development using VueJS and Electron.
 - 👀 I have better understanding on concepts related to GoLang to create microservices.
 - 💻 I'm expericed in